 Anxiety Disorder – When to Seek Help

-The psychotherapy is provided by psychiatrists themselves or when they team up with counselors, psychologists, and social workers.
-Cognitive behavioral therapy (CBT) is seen to bring positive results in the treatment of anxiety disorders – read more about CBT here.
+Any psychotherapy is provided by a single psychiatrist or alongside and additional team of counselors, psychologists, and social workers.
+Cognitive behavioral therapy (CBT) is also seen to bring positive results in the treatment of anxiety disorders.
 The thinking patterns that support the anxiety and fears can be controlled with the cognitive part.
 The behavioral part of the therapy helps to change the response or the way in which the individual reacts to the triggers or situations that cause anxiety.

 Self help techniques that help to alleviate anxiety disorders include practicing relaxation techniques such as meditation and progressive muscle relaxation exercises.
 Reduction of consumption of alcohol, getting adequate rest and sleep, weaving sound nutritional habits into the daily diet, regularly exercising the body, and developing a positive attitude are also seen to help people reduce the severity of such disorders.